Karem1986/Webshop1/PLAN.md

 [x] model & migration

--Order
+-Order-Join table
 [x] model & migration

 Add Relationships(separate migration)
-1. Write a migration to add the foreign keys[x] //Model is in plural in migration files!!!
+1. Write a migration to add the foreign keys[x]
+2. RUN MIGRATION db migrate
-2. Add the relations to our sequelize models:
+3. Add the relations to our sequelize models in the relations file and models
 > Product belongsTo order
 >Orders hasMany products-->productId on orders[x]
 > Customer hasMany orders-->userId on Orders[x]